gndpwnd/research/content/gps_denied_rover/_index.md

 This project focuses on the development of a full-stack proof of concept that integrates cutting-edge AI research, autonomous swarm coordination, and real-time localization techniques to support a land-based rover operating in GPS-denied environments.
 The system utilizes drone-based agents to deliver precise positional corrections based on known GPS coordinates, enabling robust and resilient navigation.

-***"When you buy better sensors, what your buying is less noise.
-AI is very good at de-noising.
-Just take a cheap sensor and de-noise it.
-Then you can do something for 1/100th of the price."* - Ian Laffey, Thesus**

 ## Key Contributions

 - **Physics-Based Communication Modeling**